fnrg-nfv/backup-deep/doc/overview.md

 # Problem
 - Online placement model;
 - Based on SFC;
-- One and only one backup;
+- One and only one stand-by;
+- Once place failed, not place again;
+- Instance broken, not server broken;
+- SFC and its stand-by are coupled, they should be placed together;
+- Consider the damage of the stand-by instance.

 ## Resources